Microsoft has purchased a massive chunk of land south of Denver International Airport.

 The property was sold by DIBC 56th and E-470 LLC, an entity affiliated with Denver-based development firm L.C.
 Fulenwider Inc.

-That entity owns a site northeast of the E-470/56th Avenue interchange, according to Adams County records.
+That entity owns a site northeast of the E-470/56th Avenue interchange in Aurora, according to Adams County records.

 L.C.
 Fulenwider President Ferd Benz declined to comment on the sale.
 Microsoft didn’t immediately respond to a request for comment.

 Soda giant Pepsi is under contract to buy 148 acres near the airport from Glendale-based Westside Investment Partners, according to materials the company submitted to the city of Denver last year.

 Pepsi plans to build a roughly 1.1-million-square-foot production facility on the property, which would replace its existing one at the corner of 38th and Brighton in RiNo.